isaleticia/emonio/README.md

 It uses the [cordova-bluetooth-serial-plugin](https://github.com/don/BluetoothSerial) to enable communication with Bluetooth.
 (*Android* uses **Classic Bluetooth** & *iOS* uses **Bluetooth Low Energy**.)

-- Scans for devices
+- Scan for devices
-- Connects to devices
+- Connection to devices
-- Displays device information
+- Show device information
+- Display energy data in table (update every 2 sec)
+- Visualization of meter data in line chart (updates new data dynamically)
+- Access to [Thingsboard](https://thingsboard.io) via App

 ##### What will come next: